msxrv/msxrv/README.md

-•  Hi, I’m @msxrv•  I’m interested in Retro ProgrammingPruebas Can you see this?
+Hi, I’m @msxrv and I’m interested in Retro Programming Can you see this?
-And now?